 Outside Zone - An area, generally on the outside of the course along the edge of the pavement or along a wall or barrier, that has been clearly marked and is used as a reference for both the line and angle judges to judge competency in their respective criteria.
-Drivers are required to place the rear of their vehicle in between the cones for the length of the zone while in drift to receive a score from the line judge, while the angle judge will score each vehicle's angle as it passes by each of the clipping zones oncourse.
+Drivers are required to place the rear of their vehicle in between the cones for the length of the zone while in drift to receive a score from the line judge.